kinngh/shopify-node-express-mongodb-app/docs/engineering/client.md

 We're using `raviger` for navigation to have a Next.js like experience.
 I highly recommend checking out `raviger` docs for a better understanding of the package.

-The `GlobalRoutes.jsx` is to define all our routes and telling what component to render.
+The `Routes.jsx` is to define all our routes and telling what component to render.
 The export is sent over to `App.jsx`, creating an instance of the `useRoutes()` hook to render our routes.

 ## Fetching Data